naiad-auv/naiad-auv-software/documentation/INSTALL-Jenkins-CI.md

 7. Check "Github plugin" and "xUnit plugin", install without restart.
 **(This can randomly fail.
 If it does not work, try again)**.
 8. Go to "Updates" (tab) and make sure that the "Credentials plugin" is up to date.
 9. Enable basic security.
-Go to "Mange Jenkins" > "Configure Global Security".
+Go to "Manage Jenkins" > "Configure Global Security".
 10. Check to box "Enable security".
 11. Choose "Jenkins own user database".
 12. Check "Allow users to sign up" if it is not already checked.